SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway-rewrite.md

-# Application Gateway
+# Application Gateway (with rewrites)

-Adds an application gateway
+Adds an application gateway with rewrite rules

 ## parameters